mccbc/notes/notes.md

+**To do:**

+ - [ ] Try logscale errorbars on P(x) plots for paper
+ - [ ] Edits to paper:
+     - Section 3, section 4, conclusions
-Dijkstra and Loeb 2008
+ - [ ] Read Dijkstra and Loeb 2008

- - lya outflows around__ galaxies
+     - lya outflows around galaxies
-    - Compares rad pressure ot gravity, talks about ionizing radiaiton vs lya for radiation pressure
+     - Compares rad pressure to gravity, talks about ionizing radiaiton vs lya for radiation pressure
-    - Read this - a good model for force balancing in exoplanet atmospheres
+     - a good model for force balancing in exoplanet atmospheres
      -   Analytic estimates to motivate parameters you're putting in the hydro calculation

-**To do for March 31:**

  - [ ] Make acceleration flag choose what type of accel to use based on scattering type
-     - Attempt made in `photonmover.cpp:31`.
-Read in scattering method and turn off compton if scattering is resonance.
-Then, we may need additional logic...
+     - Do this in MRWAcceleration
+     - Scattering flag is now set before photon mover is assigned
+     - Finish debugging this
+ - [ ] Move acceleration code in generalmover to MRWAcceleration, only turn on if `acceleration` flag is set and scattering method is resonance
  - [ ] Add spherical position and direction vector sampling - uniform dist on the sphere
      - Currently writing this in general mover, but I get the feeling this should be in its own MRWAcceleration function.
 Can share with the existing compton one?